jrdegbe/thamesthrive-api/docs/resources/mautic_resource.md

 ## Public key and private key

 Go to API Credentials on the right side menu.
-Select __OAuth 2__ as a protocol, name the credentials to recognize them later, and fill in Tracardi API URL as __Redirect URI__.
+Select __OAuth 2__ as a protocol, name the credentials to recognize them later, and fill in ThamesThrive API URL as __Redirect URI__.
 This parameter is to specify all hosts (separated by commas), that are going to connect to Mautic API.
 Public and private key should now be generated.